z0tedd/LinkTracker/README.md

 ## 🌟 Overview

-**go-z0tedd** is a Go-based project designed to manage and process links, tags, and user activities through a modular architecture.
+**LinkTracker** is a Go-based project designed to manage and process links, tags, and user activities through a modular architecture.
 It integrates with external services like GitHub and Stack Overflow, provides a bot interface, and includes robust features such as configuration management, state persistence with Redis, metrics collection, and comprehensive testing.

 This repository contains a microservices-style application with components for scraping, notification, API handling, and more — all orchestrated via Docker and built with extensibility in mind.